 In April 1763, Forsskål and Niebuhr were working in the Coffee Mountains, when Forsskål, near the village Öude (Uday), noticed something glinting in a flowering tree.
 As it turned out, the glinting was caused by the reflection of sunshine on resin on the tree.
 After a short inspection, Forsskål realized that he had found the Mecca balsam tree.
 As quickly as possible he sent a letter to Linnaeus, containing a flowering twig from the tree.
 The letter, however, didn’t reach Sweden until September 1764.
 Naturally, the flowers had withered by then, but nevertheless Linnaeus, from the twig, and from Forsskål’s enclosed notes, was able to describe the species, naming it Amyris opobalsamum.

-In Yemen, Forsskål described many new plant species, including a very low member of the dogbane family (Apocynaceae) with a very fat trunk, which he named Nerium obesum (today called Adenium obesum), a member of the arum family with a yellow spathe, Arum flavum (today Arisaema flavum), a species of fig, Ficus palmata, two legumes, Lathyrus spectabilis (today Clitoria ternatea) and Indigofera spicata, a species of primrose, Primula verticillata, and two orchids, Orchis aphylla (today Habenaria aphylla) and Orchis flava (today Eulophia streptopetala var. rueppelii).
+Forsskål described many other new plant species in Yemen, including a very low member of the dogbane family (Apocynaceae) with a very fat trunk, which he named Nerium obesum (today called Adenium obesum), a member of the arum family with a yellow spathe, Arum flavum (today Arisaema flavum), a species of fig, Ficus palmata, two legumes, Lathyrus spectabilis (today Clitoria ternatea) and Indigofera spicata, a species of primrose, Primula verticillata, and two orchids, Orchis aphylla (today Habenaria aphylla) and Orchis flava (today Eulophia streptopetala var. rueppelii).

 In Yemen, like in Egypt, Forsskål made notes about the utilization of plant species as traditional medicine etc. A single example is a species of the birthwort family, Aristolochia sempervirens (today A. bracteolata), whose crushed leaves were used as a remedy to heal wounds, and to treat snake bites.
 Even today, this species is a remedy in Yemen for treatment of snake bites.